 Mark Bridgeman was born and brought up on the Fallodon Estate, farming Brunton with his father and then bringing his young family to live here in 2006.
-Seven years later Mark and Lucia renovated the old stone farm buildings from the 1800s, and removed the cattle sheds from the 1970s and created the first two cottages, Mill Race and Brunton Burn.
+Seven years later Mark and Lucia renovated the old stone farm buildings from the 1800s, removing the cattle sheds from the 1970s, and created the first two cottages, Mill Race and Brunton Burn.
 They opened up the view to the burn and found it was the perfect location for holiday peace in a remote rural setting, close to Beadnell Bay.

 Guests are welcome to make use of the estate, which is full of wildlife, including red squirrels, deer, otters, and a huge variety of birdlife.
 The estate provides fabulous walks, excellent cycling (with ‘The Coast and Castles Cycle Route 1 going right past Brunton), and fishing on a stocked trout lake.

 As well as the farm being run organically, the whole Fallodon estate is managed with a focus on sustainability (Our Green Story).
-All four of the holiday properties are heated by two large woodchip boilers that are powered using timber from the woods on the estate.
+All of the holiday properties are heated by two large woodchip boilers that are powered using timber from the woods on the estate.
 Logs, which come from seasoned wood, are provided for the wood-burning stoves and open fires.

 Brunton had a watermill for hundreds of years, with the first reference to it dating back from the 13th century, when it was given to the canons of Alnwick Abbey, who were ‘granted leave to grind corn at the Brunton Mill’.
 The old mill building is beside Brunton Burn cottage and the mill stream (or mill race) used to run right alongside with a waterwheel hanging on the mill wall until roughly 1944.
 Old sluice gates can still be seen, and the wood on the other side of the road from Mill Race and Brunton Burn cottages was planted in the original mill pond in the 1950s.
 Sheep used to be washed in the pool below the bridge and you can see the stone channels that were used to guide the sheep into the water.